 This documentary tells the story of Faarooq Mumin Mansour, formerly Andrew Lee, who has spent the last 20 years wrongfully incarcerated.
 A rushed investigation, and a trial based on unreliable eyewitness testimony resulted in two decades of injustice.
 Now with new DNA evidence, an alibi witness, and further investigation, we know the truth.

->

-> This documentary was created by Georgetown students Symone Harmon, Ty Greensberg, and Anna Marguleas along with University of California Santa Cruz students Anysia Deák and Jake Rusco.
+This film was created by Georgetown students Symone Harmon, Ty Greensberg, and Anna Marguleas along with University of California Santa Cruz students Anysia Deák and Jake Rusco.

->

-> This documentary tells the story of Tim Young, who was sentenced to death in 2006.
+This documentary tells the story of Tim Young, who was sentenced to death in 2006.
 Tim’s conviction was the result of an untruthful jailhouse snitch and a mishandled piece of evidence.
 This documentary will show that Tim is more than his wrongful conviction

 This film was created by Georgetown students Omar Alshogre, Olive Brogan, and Lauren Scarff along with University of California Santa Cruz students Sullivan Gaudreault and Allison Dean.